Icon-Agency/expo2020/themes/custom/expo2020/README.md

 From the theme directory, run `npm run-script build`

-All compiled assets are located at `assets/dist`
+All compiled assets are located at `assets/dist`, which are ignored by git

 ### For development...
 1. Add the following line to your local settings file `putenv('EXPO_THEME_MODE=dev');`
 2. From the theme directory, run `npm run-script watch`

-All compiled assets are located at `assets/dev`
+All compiled assets are located at `assets/dev`, which are part of git